maim-lain/roundscape/README.md

 - Leave through the north exit and kill five wolf packs
   - Return to Oakshire then leave through the north exit again to make them respawn
 - Return to the girl
-- If you are female:
-  - Talk to the sailor in the inn and offer a blowjob
 - xxxxxxxxxxxxxxxxx Come back later and kill bridge dude

 #### Search for Answers